melatonia/meloworld-dotfiles/README.md

 ![bluetooth popup](assets/bluetooth.png)

-paired devices, scan button, filtered scan list that hides raw MAC addresses. list caps at five entries and scrolls — tells you when there's more above or below.
+paired devices, scan button, filtered scan list, no raw MAC addresses cluttering things up. list caps at five entries and scrolls — tells you when there's more above or below.

 ---